Rebirth-Project/ufo-event-bus/README.md

 UFO Event bus (Ultra Fast Object-oriented Event bus) is a powerful, lightweight and scalable publish/subscribe event system written in Java.

-* is paraller and scalable
+* is parallel and scalable
 * is completely asynchronous
 * is very tiny (~50k jar)
 * performs well with Android >= 8.0 and all versions of java >= 8